redux-saga/saga-query/README.md

 ## Features

-- A familiar middleware system that all node.js developers are familiar with (e.g. express, koa)
+- A familiar middleware system that node.js developers are familiar with (e.g. express, koa)
 - Write middleware to handle fetching, synchronizing, and caching API requests
 - Unleash the power of redux-saga to handle any async flow control use-cases
 - Pre-built middleware to cut out boilerplate for interacting with redux and redux-saga
+- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, offline support

 ## Why?